 - Groups and Solo travelers are accommodated

-- Very flexible start and end dates (arrive any day of the month)
+- Very flexible start and end dates (1st or 15th of the month)

 - Accommodation available at volunteer house & host families

 - Program fees include pre-departure support, airport pick-up, orientation, accommodation, meals and 24/7 in-country support

 - We are the most affordable organization in Africa, because we are the locals!

 A fact that is both astonishing and often forgotten is that Sudan has more pyramids than Egypt and more than half of them are still standing.
 The town of Meroe is home to over two hundred pyramids in various sizes making quite a spectacle.
 They may look similar to those in Cairo but they are in fact different.
 They have smaller bases meaning they are steeper than the famous Egyptian pyramids.

 Although they may not be as impressive as the ruins in Egypt what makes the experience in Sudan unique is that you won’t have to fight off other tourists for photos, won’t be harassed by postcard sellers and there won’t be any camels insight.
 In fact, you will be able to enjoy the ancient site in peace and in virtually isolated surroundings.

 Sudan has two Marine National Parks which are home to some of the world’s most diverse marine tropical habitats.
 Both Sanganeb Atoll and Dungonab Bay-Mukkawar National Park are famed for their natural beauty.
 The parks are overflowing with spectacular marine life that moves through breathtaking underwater seascapes.
 The parks have been referred to as some of the best diving spots in the world.